The Treachery of Images

 The Treachery of Images (La Trahison des images) is a 1929 painting by Belgian surrealist painter René Magritte.
 It is also known as This Is Not a Pipe, Ceci n'est pas une pipe and The Wind and the Song.
 It is on display at the Los Angeles County Museum of Art.

-The painting shows an image of a pipe.
+The painting shows an image of a tobacco pipe.
 Below it, Magritte painted, "Ceci n'est pas une pipe" (/fr/, French for "This is not a pipe".)

 The famous pipe.
 How people reproached me for it!
 And yet, could you stuff my pipe?
 No, it's just a representation, is it not?
 So if I had written on my picture "This is a pipe", I'd have been lying!